Balladebits/Balladebits/README.md

 ---------------
-Hi~
+Hi.
 ---------------
-You can Call me Ballade sweetie,Nice to meet you
+You can Call me Ballade, Nice to meet you

 I'm a He/Him,HeteroFlexible and Roseboy/Femboy (But i don't mind if you use she/her,i'm used to this point haha)

-I'm a pseudointrovert (Potentially asocial) but like Joking and cuddling around ppl who likes it
+I'm a pseudointrovert (Potentially asocial) And a Former Cuddler,now a Cranky "Boomer-Minded" man

-Yeah i Know,i look like i'm always AFK but no,come and say hi,maybe i'll notice You ^^
+Yeah i Know,i look like i'm always AFK but Come and say hi,maybe i'll answer

-Despite being like that i don't trust ppl so easily (So don't send me friend request without at least chat with me, i'll insta decline)
+Despite being like that i don't trust ppl like that (So don't send me friend request without at least chat with me, i'll insta decline)

-Please do not copy or inspo my Skins
+Please do not copy or inspo my Skins (I'm not even

 I'm NOT an artist but i like drawing sometimes

 I'm In:
-- +18 Server: mostly at the docks
+- +18 Server: mostly at the Docks
-- Safe Spanish/Portuguese: Cookie Run/FNAF area (DNIUF)
+- Safe Spanish/Portuguese: Cookie Run/FNAF area (DNI)
 - +18 Spanish/Portuguese: Docks & Café

 DNI if: